buddhaman/AnymaEngine/Readme.md

 - Store most succesful agents.
 (Requires herbivores to collect plants).
 - Edit total lifespan of agents.
 - Remove health bar in world with checkbox.
-- Port to webassembly and run online.
 - Make grass fields , energy in ground.
 - Configure amount of eyes and fov.
 - Create real and simple memory pool with chunks
 - Show indicator when herbivore is hurt.
 - Edit reproduction rate calculation, more offspring if population is low for instance.
 - Implement my own std::function.
-- OPTION: Boost or nerf agents if population is large.
 - Plotting utility functions.
 - Make active and inactive chunks.
 - Fix agents popping into view.